How to use the command 'jigsaw' (with examples)

 Motivation:

-Building the site for production ensures that the final version of the website is optimized for performance and ready to be deployed to a live server.
-This command prepares the website for deployment.
+Building the site for production ensures that the site is optimized and ready for deployment to a live server.
+This command compiles the source files with production settings, which may include optimizations such as minification of assets, enabling HTTP/2 features, and other best practices for production.

 Explanation: